-Rick is a physician executive with twenty years of experience in identifying, selecting, and implementing promising information technology, devices, products, and services across the full spectrum of health care.
-As a limited partner in Sachem Ventures and Elm Street Ventures and as a Yale Entrepreneurial Institute mentor, he has advised numerous startups.
+Rick is a physician executive with twenty five years of experience in identifying, selecting, and implementing promising information technology, devices, products, and services across the full spectrum of health care.
+As a limited partner in Sachem Ventures and Elm Street Ventures and as a mentor in the Yale entrepreneurial ecosystem, he has advised numerous startups.

 Dr. Stahl is also an expert in performance management, having led the first academic medical center’s institutional Six Sigma project in collaboration with General Electric Healthcare while at Yale-New Haven Hospital.
 He has worked with G.E.’s Global Research Center’s risk and value management team to design decisioning algorithms adopted by G.E.
-Healthcare consultants to reduce avoidable operational chaos at provider client sites.
+Healthcare to establish a new service line reducing avoidable operational chaos with advanced simulation techniques at provider client sites.
 Finally, he was an investigator in the NASA Commercial Space Center for Medical Informatics and Technology Applications at Yale.

 Rick has served on the boards of several for profit organizations, including Guilford Surgery Center, LLC, and Yale New Haven Health’s Ambulatory Services Corporation, LLC, Shoreline Surgery Corporation, LLC, and SSC II, LLC.
-His non profit board membership positions include the Greater New Haven Arts Council and the Fair Haven Community Health Center.
+He now serves on the board of Trinity Health of New England’s Mount Sinai Rehabilitation Hospital.

 Dr. Stahl is a fellow of the American College of Surgeons and the American College of Healthcare Executives, and he is board certified in both General Surgery and Plastic and Reconstructive Surgery.
 Dr. Stahl’s bachelor’s degree in physics was obtained at Emory University, and he graduated with an M.D., from Vanderbilt and an M.B.A., from the University of New Haven.
-His medical residencies in general surgery and plastic surgery were served at Yale-New Haven Hospital and Emory University Hospitals, respectively.
+His medical residencies in general surgery and plastic surgery were served at Yale New Haven Hospital and Emory University Hospitals, respectively.
 He served as Chief Resident in both residency training programs.